AdaCore/Ada_Drivers_Library/examples/README.md

 For the STM32 board we recommend to use the open-source probe interface [stlink](https://github.com/texane/stlink).

-On Windows, stlink should be provided in your install of GNAT Programming Studio.
+On Windows, stlink should be included with your cross-compiler installation.

 On Linux, you have to download the source and compile the tool: